eisenzopf/agenticflows/backend/cmd/examples/README.md

 | `SCRIPT_USAGE.md` | Detailed instructions on using the shell script |
 | `PIPELINE_OVERVIEW.md` | Overview of how the scripts work together in a pipeline |
 | `MOCK_DATA_USAGE.md` | Instructions for using scripts with mock data instead of a database |

+## Prerequisites

+- Go 1.18 or later
+- SQLite database with conversation data (or use mock data option)
+- Discourse AI Analysis API server (v1.0 or later)
+- jq (optional, for pretty-printing JSON output)
+- curl (for API testing)

 ## Getting Started